chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

  * Your host PC is running Ubuntu Linux 20.04;
  * You are running the provided scripts in a ``bash`` shell environment.

-To get the latest repo tool from google, run the following commands:
+To get the latest repo tool from Google, please run the following commands:
 ::

     mkdir -p ~/bin